|Ocean Current Glossary, Physical Oceanography Jargon, and a Good Place to Start Reading|

 Mathematically, divergence is the net gain or loss of fluid per unit volume per unit time and is given by the dot product of the gradient operator and the velocity vector of the fluid.
 An incompressible fluid, which is an excellent approximation for the study of ocean currents, has zero divergence.
 Common usage for the surface of the ocean is that convergence is the accumulation of water particles, and water sinks or is down-welled.
 Weed lines, that are great for fishing, and oceanic surface drifters are usually found in convergence zones.
 Divergence of surface waters is indicated by surface drifters leaving an area.
 Upwelled water, that is usually colder and nutrient-rich, from below replaces the diverging surface flow.

 Coriolis force is the deflection of moving objects when the objects are observed in a rotating coordinate system.
 The CORIOLIS FORCE is extremely important for large-scale motion on the rotating earth and is named in the honor of the French scientist Gaspard-Gustave Coriolis.
 Water parcels are deflected to the right (left) of their motion in the N. (S.) Hemisphere.
 The amount of deflection increases from the Equator to polar seas because the component of the earth's rotation important for ocean motion is largest at the poles.
+The most important component is denoted by f that equals twice the earth's rotation speed multiplied by the sine of the latitude.
+At mid-latitudes, the value of f is 10-4.

 CTD is the acronym for an instrument that measures Conductivity-Temperature-Depth of sea water.
 Conductivity is used to estimate salinity, temperature is measured by a thermo-ressitor, and depth is measured by a pressure sensor as the instrument falls through the water column.
 This set of hydrographic data is used to calculate vertical profiles of density.